What is Shamanic Healing?

 To most people, the world is as we see it.
 We walk upon solid ground, swim in the earth’s waters, feel the wind and the sun on our skin, and interact with those we encounter in our daily lives.
 If we can see it or touch it, it’s real.

-In the shamanic worldview, this universe has multiple layers, most of which cannot be seen or felt with the ordinary physical senses.
-And not only is the universe multidimensional, so are we.
-Much has already been written and published about our chakra system and multiple energetic bodies such as for example, the etheric and astral, so there is no need to go into those here.
+In the shamanic worldview, the universe has multiple layers, most of which cannot be seen or felt with the ordinary physical senses.
+The universe multidimensional, so are we.

 All throughout human history there have been reports of people hearing voices or seeing otherworldly beings.
 It is believed that many forms of non-corporeal beings inhabit the unseen worlds.
 The shaman seeks to form alliances with the higher level beings in order to receive advice and assistance in dealing with an earthly task such as healing.